Strapped for cash and can’t afford a sleep study? How to improve your sleep on the cheap

 Sleep hygiene and the other remedies I’ve listed will only get you so far if you don’t deal with these underlying issues.

-Some things to try if you don’t have insurance include:
+Some places you can go if you don’t have insurance include (US only):

 How to get a sleep test and treatment if you can’t afford a sleep study?